hanabi/hanabi.github.io/misc/Announcement_Backlog.md

 **Cow & Pig Rank Saves**

 ```
-* This convention only applies to *Cow & Pig* variants.
+* This convention only applies in *Cow & Pig* variants.
 * Rank clues (oink) are always used to perform a *Save Clue*.
 * Color clues (moo) must always be *Play Clues*.
 ```